moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/advanced-search.md

 1. Shard resize cron worker will review each index and adjust shard size if over the threshold
 1. Migration cleanup cron worker will remove migrations from the migrations index that do not exist in codebase
-1. Slowlog cron worker will enable the slowlog if an ops feature flag (or application setting) is enabled
+1. Slow log cron worker will enable the slow log if an ops feature flag (or application setting) is enabled

 All infrastructure maintenance must be automated.
 We may consider using the migration framework, but other methods should be evaluated.

 To support this, the following is required:

 * The indexing paused framework must be modified to allow [pausing indexing for a specific index](https://gitlab.com/gitlab-org/gitlab/-/issues/381705).
 Pausing for a specific index allows maintenance tasks to be performed on an index without impacting other data types.
 This is important to reduce impact of search results being out of date because indexing is behind.
 * Search and indexing validations must be automated.
-The `Search::ClusterHealthCheck` class can be expanded to include search and indexing validation.
+The `Search::ClusterHealthCheck` class can be expanded to include search and indexing validation. [gitlab#499586](https://gitlab.com/gitlab-org/gitlab/-/issues/499586)

 ### Organization migration